lautis/sweet_notifications/README.md

-If this functionality is too much, use `SweetNotification::LogSubscriber` to create LogSusbcribers and `SweetNotification.controller_runtime` to bind this to a Rails controller logging.
+If this functionality is too much, use `SweetNotification::LogSubscriber` to create LogSusbcribers and `SweetNotification.controller_runtime` to bind this to the Rails controller logging runtime logging functionality.

 ```ruby
 class AwesomeLogSubscriber < SweetNotifications::LogSubscriber